 It is also suggested to avoid power lines and boundaries, and at least 18 inches of soil must be on top of the casket or coffin.
 It is recommended to produce a map marking the location of any burial sites.

 For burial in a designated cemetery, no law requires a burial vault.
-However, many cemeteries have regulations that stipulate that burial vaults must be used.
-This is largely to protect the integrity of the land but is also a huge way for cemeteries to make additional revenue.
+However, many cemeteries have regulations requiring burial vaults.
+This is largely to protect the integrity of the land, but is also a huge way for cemeteries to make additional revenue.

 Because cemeteries have quite strict regulations, it is highly recommended that you thoroughly check the ‘rules’ at any cemetery before you commit to a plot.
-Regulations can affect the costs to open and close a grave, the erection of a grave marker, and the kind of perpetual care that is included.
+Regulations can affect the costs to open and close a grave, the installation of a grave marker, and the type of perpetual care included.

 Can I pre-plan a funeral or cremation?
 How does North Carolina state law govern preneed plans?